Macronutrients & Diabetes

 The Glycemic Index ranks food depending on the rate at which the body breaks it down to form glucose.

 High GI foods are those that are quickly broken down into glucose.
-Typical examples of high GI foods include white bread, sweetened drinks, biscuits, potatoes and oranges.
+Typical examples of high GI foods include white bread, sweetened drinks, biscuits, potatoes and processed foods!

 Low GI foods are those that are broken down more slowly by the body.
-Typical examples of low GI foods include whole grain bread, milk, beans, leafy vegetables and berries.
+Typical examples of low GI foods include whole grain bread, beans, all vegetables and fruit!

 What do Low GI foods do in relation to Diabetes?